-10. Several Writ Petitions were filed challenging the list of Wakfs prepared by the Wakf Board which came to be heard by the Bombay High Court, which set aside the notification dated 4^{th} January, 2002, as also the list of Wakfs prepared and published by the Maharashtra State Wakf Board on 13th November, 2003.
-The Survey Officers appointed by notification dated 20^{th} October, 2010, were directed to take into consideration representations, if any, made by the Petitioners and other similarly situated persons connected with the Muslim Wakfs, including the list prepared by the Committee constituted by the State Government under the chairmanship of the Charity Commissioner.
-The Survey Officers were also given the option to take into consideration any list of

-1954.
-Wakfs, if prepared under the Act of crucial direction which appears to have adversely affected the special leave petitioners direction that until a new Board or Boards incorporated under the Wakf Act, 1995, and the Board started functioning in accordance with provisions of the Wakf Act, the provisions of the Bombay Public Trusts Act would apply to such Muslim Public Trusts as are registered under the Bombay Public Trusts Act.
+the Bombay High Court, which heard by set aside the notification dated 4th January, 2002, as also the list of Wakfs prepared and published by the Maharashtra State Wakf Board on 13th November, 2003.
+The Survey Officers appointed by notification dated 20th October, 2010, were directed to take into consideration representations, if any, made by the situated Petitioners and other similarly persons with the Muslim Wakfs, including list connected the Committee prepared by the constituted by the State Government under the chairmanship of the Charity Commissioner.
+The Survey Officers were also given the option to take into consideration any list of Wakfs, if prepared under the Act of 1954.
+The crucial direction which to appears have adversely affected the special leave petitioners is the direction that until a new Board or Boards was incorporated under the Wakf Act, 1995, and the Board started functioning in accordance with the provisions of the Wakf Act, the provisions of the Bombay Public Trusts Act would apply to such Muslim Public Trusts as are registered under the Bombay Public Trusts Act.
 The High Court made it clear that although the notification dated 4th January, 2002, had been set aside, none of the actions taken or orders passed by the Wakf Board constituted by the notification dated 4th January, 2002, had been challenged or set aside by virtue of the said order.
-By the impugned order, the State Maharashtra was given the liberty to take steps to make such interim arrangements, as may be advised, to monitor and supervise the Wakf properties and 1995.

-other related aspects under the Wakf Act.
-It was also stipulated that the decision and/or action already taken, including the pending disputes and litigations would be governed by the Wakf Act,
+By the impugned order, the State of Maharashtra was given the liberty to take steps to make such interim arrangements, as may be advised, to monitor and supervise the Wakf properties and other related aspects under the Wakf Act. Ιt was also stipulated that the decision and/or action already taken, litigations including the pending disputes and would b relief, matters.

+or

-- 11. As far as Writ Petition (L) No.357 of 2011 is concerned, the Division Bench clarified that by the judgment in question it had not considered the reliefs claimed with regard to the list of Wakfs dated 13th December, 2004.
-Accordingly, the Petitioners were given the liberty either to file a fresh petition claiming such relief, or to claim the said relief in other pending matters. - 12.
-It is these directions issued by the Division Bench of the Bombay High Court which have led to the filing of the present Special Leave Petitions. - 13.
-One of the facets of the dispute, which was thrown up during the hearing regarding continuance of the interim order in a modified form is the creation of Wakfs under the Muslim law and the creation of Trusts by persons professing the Muslim faith, which were not in the nature of Wakfs, but in the nature of English Trusts.
+far Writ Petition (上) No.357 of 2011 11.
+As as the Division Bench clarified that concerned, by th judgment in question it had not considered the reliefs claimed with regard to the list of Wakfs dated 13 th December, 2004.
+Accordingly, the Petitioners were given the either petition liberty to file fresh claiming such

+said

+relief

+in

+other

+pending

+12. It is these directions issued by the Division Bench of the Bombay High Court which have led to the filing of

+claim

+the

+the present Special Leave Petitions.